pwilver12/GulpConfigFiles/README.md

 $ project_init
 $ npm install
 ```
 Always remember to `npm install` once the init script has completed.
-This will ensure that your `gulpfile.babel.js` works as expected.
+This will ensure that your `gulpfile.js` works as expected.

 ### 4. Gulp...
-At this point, you shouldn't need to do anything more than call `gulp` in the command line.
-This will kick off the build processes for your `sass`, `js` and `ejs` assets.
+At this point, you shouldn't need to do anything more than execute `npm run watch` in the command line.
+This will kick off the build processes for your `sass`, `js` and `ejs` assets, running your `gulpfile.js` through Babel (in order to read the ES6 syntax properly).

 ### 5. ESlint goodness..
 I've added support for `eslint`, a command line utility to check the validity and integrity of your JavaScript code (supports both ES5 and ES6 formats).
 A prerequisite is that you have the following libraries installed globally (no way around this for now):